 This (being written before film shot) should show the end result of a protracted dispute in New York City.

-This (being written before film shot) should show the end result of a protracted dispute in New York City.
+Background: This (being written before film shot) should show the end result of a protracted dispute in New York City.
 Civil rights groups, for several years, have been protesting that all-negro public schools are detrimental to the education of negro children.
 The schools are all negro, in New York City as elsewhere, because normal U.S. public schools serve their immediate neighbourhoods and, if the immediate neighbourhood has a largely negro population, the school will have a largely negro enrolment.